IanTeda/old.hugo.ianteda.com/content/blog/2017-04-14-rule-5-start-early.md

 The last reason is about respect.
 Don't ask people to do things you wouldn't do yourself.
 Your formen and workers are starting early, so should you.

-> Fruits of one's labor(s): the results of one’s work.
+{{< blockquote quote="Fruits of one's labor(s): the results of one’s work.
 We displayed the fruits of our labor at the county fair.
 What have you accomplished?
-Where is the fruit of your labors?
+Where is the fruit of your labors?">}}

 Construction work demands a lot of hours from you.
 Early mornings, late evenings, weekends and night shifts.
 But with those hours comes the satisfaction of seeing things get built.
 Creating something from nothing.
 Giving birth.